The

-The 'MATTERS OF THE HEART' SUNDAY SERIES, directed by psychodrama and Tele'Drama practitioners and trainers, Jaye Moyer (United States) and Cristina Hockl (Germany), offers the opportunity to be part of small, supportive groups engaged in a fully experiential personal growth and self-discovery process.
+'MATTERS OF THE HEART' SUNDAY SERIES', directed by psychodrama and Tele'Drama practitioners and trainers, Jaye Moyer, (United States), and Cristina Hockl, (Germany), offers you the opportunity to be part of small, supportive groups engaged in a fully experiential personal growth and self-discovery process.

 Together, we will explore what, who, and where supports and uplifts the heart.